Geodan/pg2b3dm/README.md

 $ pg2b3dm -h localhost -U postgres -c geom -d postgres -t lod22_3d -a identificatie
 ```
 - Load 3D Tiles in Cesium viewer, example result see https://geodan.github.io/pg2b3dm/sample_data/3dbag/tienhoven/

+Older getting started documents:

+1] See [getting started](getting_started.md) for a tutorial how to convert a shapefile of buildings to 3D Tiles and visualize in CesiumJS/Cesium for Unreal/Unity3D.

+2] For a dataprocessing workflow from CityGML to 3D Tiles using GDAL, PostGIS and FME see [dataprocessing/dataprocessing_citygml](dataprocessing/dataprocessing_citygml.md).

 ## Demo